alxroyer/scenario/doc/src/devel.coding-rules.py.rst

   - One system import per ``import`` line.
   - Sort imports in the alphabetical order.

-2. Then `scenario` imports:
+2. Then project imports (i.e. `scenario` imports):

   - Use the relative form ``from .modulename import ClassName``.
-  - Sort `scenario` imports in the alphabetical order of module names.
+  - Sort project imports in the alphabetical order of module names.
-  - For a given module import statement, sort the symbols imported in their alphabetical order as well.
+  - For a given module import statement, sort the symbols imported in their alphabetical order as well:

+    - in a single line if the import line is not too long,
+    - or repeat the module import with one line per imported symbol otherwise.

 3. Then test imports (for test modules only).